 The SEA LIFE Charlotte-Concord Aquarium houses 5,000 animals in ten interactive zones.
 From stingrays and sea horses to an interactive touchpool, there is plenty to see and do for guests of all ages.
 The aquarium also features educational exhibits so that guests can discover more ways to protect our oceans and sea creatures.

 15) Sample Traditional BBQ

-North Carolina presents its own styles of barbeque like the Lexington style and Eastern style with pork-based dishes and vinegar-based sauces.
-One of the most truly unique things to do in Charlotte, NC regards trying its traditional barbecue.
+North Carolina presents its own styles of barbeque like the Lexington-style and Eastern-style with pork-based dishes and vinegar-based sauces.
+One of the most truly unique things to do in Charlotte, NC recommends trying its traditional barbecue.
 Charlotte features classic dishes at joints such as Midwood Smokehouse, Saucemans, and Mac’s Speed Shop.
 Try the smoked meatballs with jalapeño bbq sauce at Midwood, the Lexington-style bbq tray at Saucemans, and the Carolina beef brisket at Mac’s.

 Other noteworthy restaurants include: